 In Baldur's Gate II, Jaheira's immediate response to finding Khalid's mutilated corpse is to instantly rebuff all and any attempts at consoling her, stating clearly that "the only voice I want to hear...
 Is no more."

 In Disgaea: Hour of Darkness, Flonne takes pity on the 'Dark Adonis' Vyers Mid-Boss as he has no one to make his lunch for him, but he asks her to stop as "That sends a sharp pain to moi heart!"

 In Dissidia: Final Fantasy The Warrior of Light's response to Garland's speech about being "trapped" by destiny is to pity Garland, explaining that being stuck in the cycle has driven the man to despair.
-Unfortunately, (as one might expect) Garland doesn't take this very well, he yells a bit and the fight starts.
+Unfortunately, (as one might expect) Garland doesn't take this very well, and he yells a bit during his fight with the Warrior.

 During Fenris's companion quest in Act 2 of Dragon Age II, he gets news from one of his former tormentors about having a sister living in Tevinter, and is torn between hope and suspicion of a trap being laid by Danarius.
 Any attempt at sympathy from Hawke gets angrily rebuffed, and he storms off.
 (He apologizes for it later, though.)

 Surprisingly, Hanako of Katawa Shoujo.
 She is well aware that her being The Woobie is why Hisao is initially interested in getting closer to her.
 She doesn't like the idea of him and Lilly seeing her as a child that needs protecting.
 For the most part she doesn't say anything about it until her bad ending.